wanghaisheng/responsive-landing-page-starter/content/blog/en/send-sms-messages-with-java-dr.md

 Hopefully, you already have a basic understanding of Java programming - we're not going to be doing any highly complicated programming, but it'll help you get up and running.
 As well as a basic understanding of Java, you'll also need the following installed on your development machine:
 * [Java Development Kit (JDK)](https://www.oracle.com/java/technologies/javase-downloads.html)
 * [Gradle](https://gradle.org/) for building your project

-*We've built this example using JDK 16 and Gradle 7.1*

 <sign-up number></sign-up>